 - Monitoring: Once the bears are fed, you might be able to get involved with monitoring work.
 This involves observing the bears’ behaviour, health, hibernation, interaction and how they are adjusting to life outside.

-- Ad hoc tasks: You may may be asked to take part in medical procedures, checking the enclosures, walking and checking the site around the sanctuary and feeding the other animals at the sanctuary (wolves, donkeys, a horse, a deer and some dogs).
+- Ad hoc tasks: You may may be asked to take part in medical procedures, checking the enclosures, walking and checking the site around the sanctuary and feeding the other animals at the sanctuary (wolves, donkeys, cows, chickens and dogs).

 The staff at the sanctuary find the volunteers to be a great help and always have jobs for you to do, although the tasks will vary depending on the bears and their needs whilst you are there.
 Other tasks can include working in the educational centre, telling visitors about the bears and your volunteer experience, and helping with any ongoing promotional work.